-- 11. The 2020 acreage for land use classification of Urban is 10,596 acres; of Agriculture is 2,988 acres; and, of Non Irrigated is 7,957 acres (see Section 3.1.8 Land Use). - 12.
-In 2020, water samples from some wells in both the shallow and deep aquifers had nitrate concentrations greater than the drinking water standard and samples from one well contained 1,2,3-Trichloropropane (1,2,3-TCP) at concentrations at or above the notification level.
+- 11. The most recently estimated acreage of land use classification, which was updated in 2020, includes: 10,596 acres of Urban; 2,988 acres of Agriculture; and, 7,957 acres of Non Irrigated land (see Section 3.1.8 Land Use). - 12.
+In 2021, water samples from some wells in both the shallow and deep aquifers had nitrate concentrations greater than the drinking water standard and samples from one well contained 1,2,3-Trichloropropane (1,2,3-TCP) at concentrations at or above the notification level.
 Shallow groundwater monitoring and remediation occurs at a near-coastal refinery, including at the site of a former leaking pipe where cleanup for metals and hydrocarbon contaminants in the shallow aquifer is ongoing (see Section 6.2.2 Results of Inland Water Quality Monitoring). - 13.
-There continues to be uncertainty in the contribution from flow in Los Berros and Nipomo Creeks to the NMMA groundwater supply and quality.
+There continues to be uncertainty in the contribution from flow in Los Berros and Nipomo Creeks to NMMA groundwater recharge.
 Stream stage data that indicate when flow is occurring are recorded at three gaging stations on Los Berros Creek.
 However, no rating curves are available to convert the stage data to stream flow.
 No stream gage exists on Nipomo Creek (see Section 2.3 Hydrogeology and Section 3.1.5 Streamflow). - 14.
-There is a lack of detailed understanding about confined and unconfined aquifer conditions in the NMMA, except near the coast and locally adjacent areas where the deep aquifers are known to be confined (see Sections 2.3.1 Geology and 2.3.2 Groundwater Flow Regime). - 15.
+In portions of the NMMA, complex hydrogeology creates uncertainty about the boundaries between confined and unconfined aquifer conditions.
+However, there are areas of the NMMA where a confined (deep) and unconfined (shallow) aquifers are readily distinguished, such as near the coast and locally adjacent areas where the deep aquifer is known to be confined (see Sections 2.3.1 Geology and 2.3.2 Groundwater Flow Regime). - 15.
 There is a lack of detailed understanding of the flow path of rainfall, applied water, and treated wastewater to specific aquifers underlying the NMMA (see Section 2.3 Hydrogeology).